Flyak: Design

 The Flyak has two hydrofoil fins below the surface of the water to create lift.
 At high speeds the entire hull is lifted 15 cm (5.9 in) from the water, reducing the drag and allows greater speeds – reportedly more than twice the speed of a conventional kayak.

 History

 The Flyak was designed by Einar Rasmussen and Peter Ribe in Norway and released in 2005.
 The hydrofoil lift method is well established for motor- and man-powered water craft, but the Flyak is the first to incorporate the design into a commercially marketed kayak.
 Initial price estimate is US$2500.

 Comparisons and records

-A 200 m sprint was performed pitting Olympic athlete Andreas Gjersøe in a Flyak against the four-man Norwegian National Team in a K4 kayak November 13, 2005.
+A 200 m sprint, pitting Olympic athlete Andreas Gjersøe in a Flyak against the four-man Norwegian National Team in a K4 kayak, took place on November 13, 2005.
 This race was featured on "Beyond Tomorrow" broadcast on February 8, 2006.
 It was reported that the Flyak won by a boat length and a half.
 A K1 sprint specialist in a conventional kayak would expect to be some five seconds slower than a four-man boat over 200 m.